 QUALIFICATIONS AND MAIN INTERESTS

-DR E MOORE (F) MB ChB DRCOG MRCGP 1986/UK Joint IHD lead and legal issues [contracts practice agreements] Family planning
+DR E MOORE (F) MB ChB DRCOG MRCGP 1986/UK legal issues (staffing, contracts, practice agreements)

-DR A GRAY (M) MB BCh FDS RCS BDS MRCGP 1992/UK LHB board member, drug abuse and epilepsy lead.
+DR A GRAY (M) MBBCh FDS RCS BDS MRCGP 1992/UK Clinical Futures clinical systems lead, Drug abuse.
 Minor ops

-DR N JONES (M) MB BCh DCH DRCOG MRCGP 1992/UK GP Trainer, Tutor for Medical students & hypertensive & PDP lead.
-Minor ops
+DR N JONES (M) MBBCh DCH DRCOG MRCGP 1992/UK GP Trainer, Tutor for Medical students & hypertensive lead.

-DR G OWEN (M) BM DRCOG MRCP MRCPCH MRCGP 1993/UK Child health, Diabetes, Practice finances
+DR G OWEN (M) BM DRCOG MRCP MRCPCH MRCGP 1993/UK GP Trainer, Child health, Diabetes, Practice finances

-DR A FERGUSON (F) BM MRCGP DRCOG DFFP 1995/UK Practice finances, Diabetes, Family planning
+DR A FERGUSON (F) BM MRCGP DRCOG DFFP 1995/UK Practice finances, Diabetes.

-DR B SALT (F) MB ChB MRCGP DCH DFFP 1999/UK Drug abuse, renal failure lead, diabetes
+DR B SALT (F) MB ChB MRCGP DCH DFFP 1999/UK Drug abuse, Diabetes.

 Location & Practice Area